Romain-Dailly/expenses-handler/README.md

 ## Environment

-Set values of your TOKEN and APIKEY in `environment.example.ts` and then change the file name to `environment.ts` for developpment purpose.
+Set values of your TOKEN and APIKEY in `src/environments/environment.example.ts` and then change the file name to `environment.ts` for developpment purpose.
 For production build, copy the content of the file in `environment.prod.ts`.

 For currency conversion to euros API :